rancher/rancher/docs/services/projects/adding-services/index.md

 ## Adding Services
 ---

-### What is a Service?

-A service is a group of containers of the same image.
 With Rancher, you can add multiple services in a project to make an application.
 With this guide, we'll assume you've already created a project and are ready to build your application.
 If your project is not set up yet, please follow our [guide]({{site.baseurl}}/docs/services/projects/) on creating a project.

-Note: Before starting any services, you'll need to have a least 1 host launched in Rancher.
+> **Note:** Before starting any services, you'll need to have a least 1 host launched in Rancher.
 Please follow our [guide]({{site.baseurl}}/getting-started/hosts) to learn how to launch a host.

 We'll walk through how to create a Wordpress application linked to a MySQL database.
 Inside your project, you add a service by clicking the **Add Service** button.
 Alternatively, if you are viewing the projects at the project level, you can add a service to a project with the **Add Service** button on the specific project.